 Will this be your first time hosting Thanksgiving dinner?
 Is this your maiden Turkey Day voyage in your new home?
 Or are you just on the prowl for Thanksgiving tips to help the day stay on course?
 Never fear.
 We’ve got you covered.

-If your past Thanksgiving dinner experience begins and ends with making a green bean casserole and showing up relatively on time—and now it’s your turn to host the whole kit and caboodle—there are a few things you should know before the 24th rolls around.
+If your past Thanksgiving dinner experience begins and ends with making a green bean casserole and showing up relatively on time—and now it’s your turn to host the whole kit and caboodle—there are a few things you should know before turkey day rolls around.

 Rome wasn’t built in a day.
 Neither is Thanksgiving dinner.